 You can compete!

 ALL skaters at Cool Sports can compete, whether you are a beginner or advanced!
 Skaters may choose to compete in a solo program to music, with a friend in a duet, or even in a small group.
 You must either have a USFS or Learn to Skate USA number to register.
 Don’t have one?
 You can get a Learn to Skate number at THIS LINK.
 Do you skate ISI?
 You can also compete!
-Check out the level comparison charts on our Learn to Skate and Rising Stars pages.
+Check out the level comparison charts on our Learn to Skate and Aspire pages.

 If you are interested in competing, a coach can help you guide you along the way, from creating a program to registering to compete.

 Once you decide to compete, there are many options and locations available to you.
 We briefly go over some of the more popular series pathways for Cool Sports skaters below, and you can read more in-depth about these pathways at USFS Online.
 Our next local competition and exhibition will be the Spooktacular on October 16!
 In this specific competition and exhibition, levels Snowplow to Preliminary compete and Pre-Juv and higher (or any level) can do an exhibition skate.

 Competition Series Tracks